FrancescoRisso/DashboardCasa/README-BUILD.md

 Reload systemctl with `sudo systemctl daemon-reload`.

-Activate your process with `sudo systemctl start [fileName]`.
+Activate your process with `sudo systemctl start dashboardCasa.service`.

-If you have to modify the api.js, just remember to run `sudo systemctl reload [fileName]` to reload it.
+If you have to modify the api.js, just remember to run `sudo systemctl reload dashboardCasa.service` to reload it.